jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_alarmaction.md

 ### Send email to

 Send an email.
 Enter the target email address, subject line and content of the message to be sent.
-For more information, see Send email to....
+For more information, see [Send email to....][enterprise_cfgmonitor_alarmaction_sendemail]

 You can create a default recipient list.
-For more information, see Configure the Diagnostic Server's mail server.
+For more information, see [Configure the Diagnostic Server's mail server][enterprise_cfgds_mailserver].

 To include text specific to the alarm in the email use variables.
 See [Alarms - Message Variables][enterprise_cfgmonitor_alarm_messagevariables].